 Sand down the affected/damaged floor:

-Use a sander to remove the swollen and warped parts of the wood flooring.
-Make sure to sand down the floor area until it is smooth and even.
+You can use a sander to remove the swollen and warped parts of the wood flooring.
+When you are done, the floor area should also be sanded to ensure a smooth surface.

 Refinish the wood flooring: